 This gives the insured person the ability to increase the benefit offered by the policy by a limited amount without further underwriting.
 The amount allowed varies from insurance company to company.
 Some providers will only allow this in specific circumstances such as Mortgage Increase, Pay Increase, Child Birth / Adoption or Marriage.

 Most plans available have the cover period extending to a Terminating Age that is the birthday of the life assured.
 The typical ages available range from 50 to 65 in 5 year intervals, although many Product Providers offer quotations for intermediate birthdays.
 The service allows any Terminating Age from 50 to 65, subject to a minimum period of 5 years between this age and the current age next birthday of the life assured.

 This is the period of time you have to be sick or injured before any benefit will start accumulating and any claim payment will be made.
-The longer the Deferment Period selected the cheaper the premium as the less likely you are to claim.
-Typical deferment period are 1 month 2 month, 3 month 6 month or 12 month.
+The longer the Deferment Period selected the cheaper the premium and the less likely you are to claim.
+Typical deferment periods are 1 month 2 months, 3 months 6 months or 12 months.

 This is the amount you set to be your annual income insured or the amount of monthly income you decide to set.

 This option refers to the amount of increase you decide to put on the Benefit Level.
 Typical amounts are 5%, sum insurers will allow you to set the index linking amount to match the RPI (retail price index).